vincent-barilla/Mood-Mapper-Beta/README.md

               prop: The property of that element you want to change.
               newVal: The new value you want.
               oldVal: The value it currently is, which it will then be toggled back to, on the next click.
-              newOnClickMthd: A callback that you want to fire whenever the button is clicked.
+              newOnClickMthd: A callback that you want to fire whenever the button is clicked - OR - a callback you want to fire only when the element's property is set to arguments[2].
+Whether or not there is a sixth argument determines between the two options.
-              oldOnClickMthd: A callback that you want to fire when the element is showing the value found in arguments[3].
+              oldOnClickMthd: A callback that you want to fire when the element's property is set to the value found in arguments[3].
 Including this means the callback in agument[4] will be associated with the value in arguments[2].